h3khaira/vortexPanel/README.md

 The program generates a plot of Coefficient of lift (Cl) vs. Angle of attack for any NACA 4-digit airfoil.

-Here is some sample output for a NACA 4418 airfoil:
+Here is some sample output for a NACA 4418 airfoil overlayed with data obtained for the same airfoil from AirfoilTools:

 ![plot1](./Plots/cl_result.png)